gnnbarbosa/iot-mesh/README.md

 ### 1. Deployment

-`deploy.sh` installs the required packages, enables the `batman-adv` kernel module, disables services that can interfere with direct wireless control, and clones this repository into `/opt/iot-mesh`.
+`deploy.sh` installs the required packages, enables the `iot-mesh.service`,`iot-mesh-set-ip.service` and `iot-mesh-set-gw.service` clones this repository into `/opt/iot-mesh`.
+After the process is complete, the node is ready to join the network.
+To start this process run the command below:

 ```bash
 sudo curl -s https://raw.githubusercontent.com/gnnbarbosa/iot-mesh/refs/heads/main/deploy.sh | bash -s client